-The US Government will begin accepting applications for new H-1B employees soon, on April 1st.
-So, it is time to survey potential new hires and current employees in other immigration categories (ex: F-1 OPT's, TN's, J-1’s, and L-1's) to identify who will need H-1B visa's, and start preparing for those H-1B applications.
+The annual day to file applications for new H-1B employees is approaching, on April 1st.
+So, it is time to survey potential new hires and current employees in other immigration categories to identify who will need H-1B visa’s, and start preparing those H-1B applications.
+Normally, employers consider applying for H-1B’s for new employees and those in F-1 OPT/CPT status and J-1 status.
+But, this year, in addition to those employees, given the proposals to eliminate H-4 EAD’s and the ongoing NAFTA negotiations, employers should strongly consider applying for H-1B’s for their employees working in TN and H-4 EAD status.

 Who Is and Is Not Subject to the H-1B Quota

-The US Citizenship and Immigration Service (USCIS) generally only issues 65,000 H-1B visas per year, plus an additional 20,000 H-1B's for those with at least a Master’s Degree from a U.S. institution.
-It starts accepting applications for these quota-subject H-1B’s on April 1st, with an employment start date of October 1st or later.
+The US Citizenship and Immigration Service (USCIS) generally only issues 65,000 H-1B visas per year, plus an additional 20,000 H-1B’s for those with at least a Master’s Degree from a U.S. institution.
+It accepts applications for these quota-subject H-1B’s on April 1st, and the earliest employment start date you can request is October 1st.
 There are several categories of H-1B employees who are not subject to these quotas or timelines, including: (1) current H-1B’s who are applying to extend their expiration dates, (2) current H-1B’s who are applying to change employers, and (3) employees who will work for an institution of higher education.
 Employers can submit H-1B applications for these quota-exempt employees any time, requesting any employment start date.

 Timing & Impact of H-1B Applications

 Employers can file cap-subject H-1B petitions on April 1st every year.
-Last year, the Government received about twice as many applications as H-1B quota slots during the first week of April.
-So, about half of the H-1B applications were rejected and returned, with their filing fee checks, leaving employers and employees in a difficult position – either find a creative immigration solution or the employee (and likely his/her family) would have to leave the U.S. Most likely, we will see similar application numbers this year.
+Last year, the Government received more than twice as many applications as H-1B quota slots during the first week of April.
+So, more than half of the H-1B applications were rejected and returned, with their filing fee checks, leaving employers and employees in a difficult position – either find a creative immigration solution or the employee (and likely his/her family) would have to leave the U.S. Most likely, we will see similar application numbers this year.
 Thus, it is safest to apply for new H-1B’s on April 1st.
-Once the cap is reached, there will be no more new H-1B’s issued until October 1, 2015.
+Once the cap is reached, there will be no more new H-1B’s issued until October 1, 2019.

 Next Steps for Employers

-If you have any questions or need additional information regarding this, please contact Berin S. Romagnolo in our Immigration Group.
+If you have any questions or need additional information regarding this, please contact Berin S. Romagnolo.

-Client Advisory is provided for information purposes only, and does not constitute legal advice.
+This Alert is provided for information purposes only, and does not constitute legal advice.
 According to Mass.
-SJC Rule 3:07, this material may be considered advertising. ©2014 Posternak Blankstein & Lund LLP.
+SJC Rule 3:07, this material may be considered advertising. ©2018.
+Posternak Blankstein & Lund LLP.
 All rights reserved.